Conductor/tsquare/README.md

 * Java 1.6+ and
 * Maven 3.x
-* OpenTSDB v1.x (see below)
+* OpenTSDB v2.0.x (see below)

-Because OpenTSDB v1.x is not in any public Maven repository you'll need to download and build it yourself.
+Because OpenTSDB is not in any public Maven repository you'll need to download and build it yourself.
 Luckily, it's very easy.
-Just follow the building instructions on their [getting started](http://opentsdb.net/getting-started.html) page.
+Just follow the building instructions on their [Installation](http://opentsdb.net/docs/build/html/installation.html) page.

 At this point, you should have successfully built OpenTSDB.
 The next step is to build it with Maven and install the artifact in your local Maven repository.